Dynamics of attractor transitions in Boolean networks under noise: Attractor dynamics via transition probabilities

 Therefore, under global noise, attractors with larger basins exhibit higher probabilities of being reached, and basin size becomes the primary indicator of long-term behavior in this scenario.
-This observation provides a mathematical rationale for the use of basin size as an indicator of attractor importance or stability, as larger basins are generally associated with greater robustness to perturbations \cite{grebogi1987,klemm2005}.
-However, this correspondence does not hold under the local noise model considered in our study, where transitions depend on how individual attractor states respond to single-node perturbations.
-Nevertheless, basin size serves as a baseline for evaluating how local noise modifies attractor dynamics.
+This observation provides a mathematical rationale for the use of basin size as larger basins are associated with greater importance of attractors \cite{grebogi1987,klemm2005,louzada2012monte,krawitz2007basin,paul2020}.
+However, this correspondence does not hold under the local noise model, where transitions depend on how individual attractors respond to single-node perturbations.